ePoc-app/epoc-website/content/en/privacy.md

     - Device type and operating system
     - Country of origin of traffic

-2. **Sentry**: We use Sentry for application monitoring.
-This helps us identify and resolve technical issues.
-The collected data may include:
-    - Error reports
-    - Application performance
-    - Technical environment information (app version, operating system)

 This data is used solely for analysis and improvement of our service.
 It is not used to personally identify users.

 ### Data Protection